linnabrown/run_dbcan/README.md

 Notice that the protein command has a GFF file following the -c option.
 A GFF or BED format file with gene position information is required to run CGCFinder when using a protein input.

-If you have any questions, please feel free to contact with Dr. Yin (yyin@niu.edu) or me(Le Huang) on [Issue Dashboard](https://github.com/linnabrown/run_dbcan/issues).
+If you have any questions, please feel free to contact with Dr. Yin (yanbin.yin@gmail.com or yyin@unl.edu) or me (Le Huang) on [Issue Dashboard](https://github.com/linnabrown/run_dbcan/issues).